eeariass/eeariass.github.io/_posts/2021-09-03-implications-of-border-bit-in-nssa.md

                     >  to 10.100.34.2 via ge-0/0/0.0
 ```

-vMX2 and vMX3 should translate this LSA on their respective areas from Type-7 to Type-5 (should they?), but while checking the route table and LSDB we see the route is no found nor the LSA coming from the ABRs.
+`vMX2` and `vMX3` should be chosen as the NSSA Translators for their respective areas and translate this LSA from Type-7 to Type-5 (should they?), but if we check the route table and link-state database we see the LSA nor the route is found coming from the these ABR routers.

 ```perl
 jcluser@vMX1# run show route table inet.0 4.4.4.4/32